 Course leave: If you become seriously ill or something happens to you that prevents you from participating in the course for an extended amount of time (e.g., mental illness, taking care of an immediate family member, childbirth, etc.), you may apply for course leave.
-You must let Dr. Lynch know of your situation as soon as practical when you become aware of the need for leave (either the day you learn of the need or the next workday).
+You must let Yue know of your situation as soon as practical when you become aware of the need for leave (either the day you learn of the need or the next workday).
 If you qualify for leave, you can make up missed work up to 7 days prior to your leave request.
 Be proactive and let us know as soon as possible if you think you need leave.
-The professor will not grant leave retroactively.
+The instructor will not grant leave retroactively.
 For example, if you qualify for leave in week 2 but request leave in week 5, you cannot earn credit for work due in weeks 2 & 3.
-Course leave is similar to OSU's Family and Medical Leave (FML; see here for more information (Links to an external site.)) and the professor will consider such requests on a case-by-case basis.
+Course leave is similar to OSU's Family and Medical Leave (FML; see here for more information) and the instructor will consider such requests on a case-by-case basis.